Drunk Driving Accidents

 In other words, virtually all of the physical and mental conditions essential for a driver to operate a vehicle safely are impaired by alcohol consumption.

 Drivers who cause accidents may be sued for negligence, which is a specific legal cause of action in personal injury cases.
-An injured person usually alleges negligence by producing evidence to show four key elements.
+An attorney in the San Antonio area usually can show negligence by producing evidence to show four key elements.
 The defendant driver must have owed a duty to use reasonable care when operating their vehicle, the defendant must have failed to meet this standard, the breach must have caused an accident, and the plaintiff must have suffered damages as a result.